 There is nothing free about the education system DeSantis is creating.

 Editorials represent the majority view of The Miami Hurricane editorial board.
 The views expressed in this piece do not necessarily reflect the views of the entire staff or entire editorial board.
+This editorial was written by Jenny Jacoby, Pari Walter and Melody Muniz.
 We encourage questions, concerns and responses to be sent to email@example.com.